 Subsequent to June 30, 2021, we closed and funded a new credit facility to an existing borrower for an aggregate commitment of \$10 million, of which \$4 million was advanced at closing.
-We also funded an additional advance on an existing borrower's credit facility in an amount of \$2.5 million.
+We also funded two additional advances on an existing borrower's credit facility in an amount of \$4.2 million.
+We funded loans to four new borrowers in an aggregate amount of \$54 million, of which approximately \$41.9 million was advanced at closing.